Zacks Investment Research Upgrades Plus Therapeutics (NASDAQ:PSTV) to “Buy”

-Plus Therapeutics (NASDAQ:PSTV) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a note issued to investors on Wednesday, Zacks.com reports.
-The firm currently has a $2.00 price target on the stock.
-Zacks Investment Research‘s price objective would suggest a potential downside of 2.44% from the company’s current price.
+Plus Therapeutics (NASDAQ:PSTV) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a research report issued to clients and investors on Tuesday, Zacks.com reports.
+The brokerage currently has a $2.25 price objective on the stock.
+Zacks Investment Research‘s target price points to a potential upside of 16.58% from the company’s previous close.

 According to Zacks, “Plus Therapeutics Inc. is a clinical-stage pharmaceutical company.
 It engages in developing treatments for cancer and other diseases primarily in the United States.
 The company’s product candidate consists of DocePLUS which are in clinical stage.
 Plus Therapeutics Inc., formerly known as Cytori Therapeutics Inc., is based in Austin, Texas. “

-A number of other brokerages have also recently weighed in on PSTV.
-HC Wainwright reaffirmed a “buy” rating and issued a $7.00 price target on shares of Plus Therapeutics in a research report on Friday, July 23rd.
-Maxim Group began coverage on Plus Therapeutics in a research report on Friday, July 23rd.
-They issued a “buy” rating and a $6.00 price target for the company.
+Several other research analysts have also recently issued reports on PSTV.
+Maxim Group started coverage on shares of Plus Therapeutics in a report on Friday, July 23rd.
+They issued a “buy” rating and a $6.00 target price for the company.
+HC Wainwright reissued a “buy” rating and set a $7.00 price objective on shares of Plus Therapeutics in a report on Friday, July 23rd.

-Plus Therapeutics (NASDAQ:PSTV) last released its quarterly earnings data on Thursday, July 22nd.
-The company reported ($0.25) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.23) by ($0.02).
-During the same quarter in the previous year, the business earned ($0.45) earnings per share.
-As a group, research analysts forecast that Plus Therapeutics will post -0.98 earnings per share for the current year.
+Plus Therapeutics (NASDAQ:PSTV) last issued its earnings results on Thursday, July 22nd.
+The company reported ($0.25) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.23) by ($0.02).
+During the same period last year, the firm earned ($0.45) EPS.
+On average, research analysts anticipate that Plus Therapeutics will post -0.98 earnings per share for the current year.

-Several institutional investors have recently bought and sold shares of the company.
-Susquehanna Fundamental Investments LLC bought a new position in shares of Plus Therapeutics in the second quarter worth about $33,000.
-Renaissance Technologies LLC bought a new position in shares of Plus Therapeutics in the second quarter worth about $45,000.
-State Street Corp bought a new position in shares of Plus Therapeutics in the second quarter worth about $88,000.
-Northern Trust Corp bought a new position in shares of Plus Therapeutics in the second quarter worth about $104,000.
-Finally, Citadel Advisors LLC bought a new position in shares of Plus Therapeutics in the second quarter worth about $111,000.
+Several institutional investors and hedge funds have recently bought and sold shares of PSTV.
+Vanguard Group Inc. boosted its position in shares of Plus Therapeutics by 824.7% in the second quarter.
+Vanguard Group Inc. now owns 712,847 shares of the company’s stock worth $1,825,000 after purchasing an additional 635,761 shares during the period.
+Geode Capital Management LLC bought a new position in shares of Plus Therapeutics in the second quarter worth approximately $334,000.
+Dimensional Fund Advisors LP bought a new position in shares of Plus Therapeutics in the second quarter worth approximately $175,000.
+Citadel Advisors LLC bought a new position in shares of Plus Therapeutics in the second quarter worth approximately $111,000.
+Finally, Northern Trust Corp bought a new position in shares of Plus Therapeutics in the second quarter worth approximately $104,000.
 Institutional investors and hedge funds own 2.50% of the company’s stock.

 About Plus Therapeutics